nickbalestra/nickbalestra.github.io/_posts/2015-06-13-javascript-functional-libraries.md

 };
 {% endhighlight %}

 We can now create a complex operation by simply chaining together underscore functions.
-For example, to discover the lowest rating ever given to a recomended movie:
+For example, to discover the lowest rating ever given to a recommended movie:

 {% highlight javascript linenos %}
 _.chain(movies)